Laid Off? Terminated? At-Will Employment? What Does It All Mean?

 In day to day language, many of these terms can be used interchangeably.
 Normally, being “laid off” or being “terminated” or being “fired” mean the same thing.
 In the realm of the law, however, these terms are specifically defined to mean different things.
 The differences are subtle and nuanced, but different nonetheless.

 As per Labor Code §1400 (f), “termination” means “a cessation or substantial cessation of industrial or commercial operations” from the employee.
 Termination is analogous with the common term of being “fired.”
 One may be fired or terminated for a variety of reasons but is traditionally used to mean letting an employee with performance issues go.

 The state of California, as with the majority of the nation, follows an “at-will” presumption.
 This means, in the absence of an employee contract stipulating very certain parameters, all employees are presumed to be “at-will” or voluntarily employed.
 Under “at will” an employee can be fired for any reason or no reason at all, as long as that reason is not unlawful.
 Even if an employee is fired based on a mistake, or if the punishment seems too harsh, it can still be lawful for the employer to do so.

+Violating public policy is one of the exceptions to “at-will” and may also be constituted as “wrongful termination.”
 If an employee is wrongfully terminated in violation of public policy, it means there is an apparent “causal connection” between an employee expressing their rights and the employer firing them.
 For instance, let's say an employee is being sexually harassed by a supervisor.
-He or she reports it to upper management so that they may be removed from the supervisor's department.
-Management does not listen but instead decides to get rid of the complaining employee and fires him or her.
-This employee was attempting to exercise his or her right to work in an environment free of sexual harassment as protected by the Labor Code.
+They report it to upper management so that they may be removed from the supervisor's department.
+Management does not listen but instead decides to get rid of the complaining employee and fires them.
+This employee was attempting to exercise their right to work in an environment free of sexual harassment as protected by the Labor Code.
 Out of retaliation, the employee was fired.
 This is an example of an employee being fired in violation of public policy.
-There was a cause and effect phenomenon that occurred.
+There was a cause-and-effect phenomenon that occurred.
 The employee complained and then was fired for it.
 This is actionable by the former employee by law.